trufflesuite/ganache/UPGRADE-GUIDE.md

 #### Dropped support for Node v8 and v10

 We no longer support Node v8 - v11.
 You'll need to update to Node v12.0.0 or later.
-Note: Support for Node.js v12.x.x will be dropped shortly after the Node.js Foundation stops supporting it in April 2022.
+NOTE: Support for Node.js v12.x.x will be dropped shortly after the Node.js Foundation stops supporting it in April 2022.

 #### DockerHub repo has been moved to trufflesuite/ganache